What really happens behind a shoe signed by Alberto Ciaschini

 It's part of the game.
 In fact, it is the game.

-The choice of materials: there's no cheating here
+The choice of materials: no cheating here

 And when a new sample arrives, I look at it, touch it, bend it, even smell it.

-There is no assembly line, there is a team
+There's no assembly line, there's a team

 And it's not magic.
-It's craft.
+It's craftsmanship.

 Why all this?